 1. Day One Journal 2: Perhaps the ultimate app for keeping a journal, as well as a personal or business diary.
 The app allows you to use either a single journal or multiple journals.
 You have the ability to add weather conditions, up to 10 photos, location (via GPS or a typed-in address), time, tags, and over a dozen other attributes.
 Day One Journal 2 for IOS sells for $4.99 on the App Store.
 The app is also available on the Apple Mac App Store for $29.99.
 Here is a link to the Day One Journal 2 app: Day One Journal 2 IOS App Here is a link to my complete review: Day One Journal 2 Review

-2. CBS All Access: If you are looking for a way to “cut the cord” on your monthly cable TV bill and are lucky enough to live realitives you close to over 125 CBS local stations you can download the CBS All Access app on your IOS device and watch almost all CBS local and national programming.
+2. CBS All Access: If you are looking for a way to “cut the cord” on your monthly cable TV bill consider putting the CBS All Access app on your IOS device (including iPhone, iPad and Apple TV) and watch almost all CBS local and national programming.
 The cost is just $4.99 per month and you can watch “live” local and national CBS programs as well as go back and stream CBS prime time episodes of all your favorite shows.
 The app is free and offers a free trial programming period, followed by a $4.99 monthly charge after the trial period is completed.
 Currently NBC and ABC do not offer such an app.
 Here is a link to the CBS app: CBS Interactive IOS App Here is a link to my complete review: CBS All Access Review

 3. Adobe Photoshop Express: This is a great app for giving you additional photo retouching powers without overwhelming you with features that you will probably never use.
 PS Express is definitely my “goto” app for making subtle or sharp changes to my digital photos.
 It provides a more precise cropping tool, a “band-aid” blemish removal tool, a photo enhancer with tools like clarify, defog, sharpen and more.
 Thematic tools like spring, cinematic, haze and others allow you to preview a before and after (comparison) of the effects.
 The Apple IOS share sheet menu lets you share the finished photo to Facebook, Twitter, Instagram, and over a dozen other places.
 It also lets you open the photo in other apps like Adobe’s great (and FREE!) apps like Adobe Fix and Adobe Mix for more creative options and magic.
 Here is a link to the Adobe Photoshop Express app: Adobe Photoshop Express IOS App